CHOCOLATE, HAIR + LINT 2000-2002

 tool of self-awareness and ultimately questions what our collective needs are.

-I mean, why keep a record of something it isn't important.
+I mean, why keep a record of something if it isn't important.

 Ron Schira, Reading Eagle